lordgift/graphql-spring-boot-tutorial/Readme.md

 -----------

-Request payload (difference from JSON), Copy and paste the below there:
+Example for Request payload (difference from JSON), try it by GraphQL client tool:

     {
         pets {